ansys/scade-apitools/doc/source/examples.rst

 Run the examples
 ----------------

-Refer to :ref:`SCADE scripting <scripting scade>` for a reminder on SCADE Python scripts.
+For a reminder on SCADE Python scripts, see :ref:`SCADE scripting <scripting scade>` .

 SCADE GUI
 ~~~~~~~~~
-The examples associated to a SCADE model are referenced in the project:
+The examples associated with a Scade model are referenced in the project:

 * Load the model with the SCADE Suite.
 * From the **FileView**, open any script.